mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 Draw on other chapters to represent overcoming of weaknesses of design-based approach.

-Having a wide based on data allowed data triangulation e.g.  find a dood example of finding confirmation in niterview data
+Having a wide based on data allowed data triangulation e.g.  find a dood example of finding confirmation in interview data

 #### Limits of / problems with video data analysis